Kazuhirax3/vgstation13-opendream/README.md

 **>installation**

 These directions should work for Linux, Windows, and macOS.
 All you need to do is tweak it to your OS's needs (e.g. adding .exe to the end of the executable files).
+**Note: On Linux and macOS, it is recommended you have a functioning 32-bit WINEPREFIX or a VM prepared for BYOND so that you can still use dreammaker.exe!** For the former choice, the [WineHQ AppDB page for BYOND](https://appdb.winehq.org/objectManager.php?sClass=version&iId=41198) has instructions for running BYOND.
+Keep in mind that you'll only need to use dreammaker.exe out of the entire BYOND suite, and you shouldn't expect BYOND hub, Dreamseeker, or anything else to work *right*.

 First, go clone [OpenDream](https://github.com/OpenDreamProject/OpenDream) and compile it.
 This requires .NET >=7.0 and its SDK, obtainable from [Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).